Nicolas-Reyland/advent-of-code/README.md

 Advent of code 2021 and Advent of code 2022.

-I try to find nice solutions, mostly in Haskell.
+I try to find (vaguely) nice solutions, mostly in Haskell.